libretro/docs/docs/guides/install-android.md

 * Note: Android may prompt you to re-enable Play Protect each time you sideload an APK.
 If your goal is to keep it permanently turned off, always select "No" when prompted.

 ## References
-1: Case Report: On Android 10 with LG G7 ThinQ (LM-G710EM), after factory reset, signing into Play Store (allowing self-update and setup), sideloading RetroArch 1.22.2 from retroarch.com triggers "App not installed" on "Install anyway."
-The same APK installs successfully via factory reset and sideloading offline.
+Case Report: On Android 10 with LG G7 ThinQ (LM-G710EM), after factory reset, signing into Play Store (allowing self-update and setup), sideloading RetroArch 1.22.2 from retroarch.com and tapping "Install anyway" triggers "App not installed" before the password prompt—even with the correct password entered.
+Disabling Play Protect was the sole workaround to install the APK; otherwise, factory reset with offline sideloading was required.